 How does the toxic part of the eggplant affect rabbits?

-The eggplant is a plant that belongs to a group of plants called nightshade.
+The aubergine or eggplant (Solanum melongena) is a plant that belongs to a group of plants called the nightshade family (Solanaceae).
 Most of us will be familiar with the reputation of a plant called the deadly nightshade but other members of the family include tomatoes and potatoes.

-Despite being a member of this deadly plant group the fruit in small quantities can be eaten by rabbits.
+Despite being a member of this deadly plant group, the fruit can be eaten by rabbits in small quantities.

-However, eggplant flowers, stems, leaves, are high in solanine.
+However, eggplant flowers, stems, and leaves are high in solanine.

 Small quantities can be beneficial for rabbits as it has many minerals, vitamins, and nutrients and is high in dietary fiber while being low in sugar and acid.

-Rabbits are unable to produce vitamins naturally.
+Rabbits are unable to produce vitamins (i.e. vitamin C) naturally.
 So, the iron, potassium, calcium, phosphorus, copper, magnesium, manganese, and vitamins K, C, E, and B that are in eggplant are beneficial.

 However, the elevated starch levels will cause problems if they eat too much.